confluxgroup/craft-level-entry-types/README.md

 ## Installation

+You install Level Entry Types via the Plugin Store in the Craft Control Panel.

-To install the plugin, follow these instructions.
+To install the plugin manually, follow these instructions.

 1. Open your terminal and go to your Craft project: